MonitSharma/Learn-Quantum-Computing-For-Free/README.md

 - [Quantum Machine Learning](https://www.youtube.com/watch?v=QtWCmO_KIlg&list=PLmRxgFnCIhaMgvot-Xuym_hn69lmzIokg) : A course on Quantum Machine Learning, created by Peter Wittek from the University of Toronto in Spring 2019
 - [Ph219/CS219 Quantum Computation](https://www.youtube.com/playlist?list=PL0ojjrEqIyPy-1RRD8cTD_lF1hflo89Iu): Topics covered in 219A include density operators, quantum operations, quantum entanglement, quantum circuits, and quantum algorithms.
 Check the [website](http://theory.caltech.edu/~preskill/ph219/ph219_2021-22.html)
 - [Qiskit's Youtube Playlists](https://www.youtube.com/@qiskit/playlists) : All the playlist that Qiskit has made available on their youtube channel.
 My favorites are the **Qiskit Seminar Series** and **Let's talk about Quantum**.
 Make sure to check all.
 - [Xanadu's Youtube Videos](https://www.youtube.com/@XanaduAI/playlists) : All the amazing Qhack seminars and Xanadu tutorials made available on Youtube.

+- [QC Ware](https://www.youtube.com/@QCWare/playlists) : Talks related to Quantum Computing, and online seminar talks in various fields of Quantum Computing.

+- [Google Quiantum AI](https://www.youtube.com/@GoogleQuantumAI/playlists) : Welcome to the official YouTube Channel for Quantum AI.
+Explore our how-to videos on programming quantum computers, stay up-to-date with the latest scientific breakthroughs, or discover new tools to use for your next quantum project.
+Subscribe to our channel, so you don’t miss the newest updates in the quantum community!

+- [QC Theory](https://www.youtube.com/@qctheory5336/playlists) : This channel was created to teach Quantum Computing for online education.
+The material given here is for advanced undergraduate and early graduate computer science and mathematics students.
+Visit the official website of the channel's owner : [Ahmet Çevik](http://ahmetcevik.com/?lang=en)

+- [QIP 2022](https://www.youtube.com/@QIP-ru9od/playlists) : Quantum Information Processing (QIP) is a rapidly developing field of research spanning both physics and computer science.
+As the name implies, the field extends information processing (including computing and cryptography) to physical regimes where quantum effects become significant.
+QIP is also the name of the largest annual conference in the field, with around 1000 attendees and 500 submissions (as of 2023).
+Check the website [QIP](https://qipconference.org/)

 ----